stevejhiggs/gulp-webpack-typescript-pipeline/README.md

 in one simple to use build pipeline.
 Your seperate typescript files are downcompiled and bundled together, leaving you a nice simple bundle to use in your browser

+## This library is no longer supported

+If you want to solve this problem using modern tooling I'd highly recommend [vite](https://vitejs.dev/).

 ## setting up